greg-raven/Uncommon-Sense/_drafts/all.md

 The republic was not established by cowards, and cowards will not preserve it.
 Elmer Davis

-The Republic was not established by cowards; and cowards will not preserve it … This will remain the land of the free only so long as it is the home of the brave.
+The Republic was not established by cowards; and cowards will not preserve it ...
+This will remain the land of the free only so long as it is the home of the brave.
 Elmer Davis

 The individual is the true reality of life.
-A cosmos in himself, he does not exist for the State, nor for that abstraction called ‘society,’ or the ‘nation,’ which is only a collection of individuals.
+A cosmos in himself, he does not exist for the State, nor for that abstraction called 'society,' or the 'nation,' which is only a collection of individuals.
 Emma Goldman

 We must not believe the many, who say that only free people ought to be educated, but we should rather believe the philosophers who say that only the educated are free.
 Epictetus